Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Discussion

 \subsection{The automated method and limitation}

 The automated search process demonstrated significant efficiency, particularly in processing a vast dataset of 4 million devices.
-Unlike previous studies \cite{benjamens2020state}, our method employed a more structured filtering approach that substantially improved accuracy and reliability.
+Compared to previous studies \cite{benjamens2020state}, our method applies a structured filtering approach designed to improve reproducibility and consistency, with further validation to assess its accuracy across broader device categories.
 First, we systematically identified software-based devices and applied the 21-code rule to precisely extract Software as a Medical Device (SaMD)—a highly accurate step that is often overlooked by other methodologies without regulatory background author.
 This rule allowed us to confidently isolate the standalone SaMDs from the broader dataset.
 Subsequently, we further refined our search by implementing keyword-based filtering on the resulting medical software products, effectively pinpointing AI-enabled medical devices.
 This automated multi-step approach enabled us to reduce the dataset to a manageable and highly relevant subset while ensuring further rigorous selection process.

 A key strength of this study is it is the first study in regulatory science about application of data science methods to map license numbers and automate the filtering of devices, offering a reusable process that contrasts with manual approaches or keyword-based methods used in other studies \cite{liu2024regulatory}, \cite{benjamens2020state}. using the code, reserachers could use their own keyword strategy and do the analysis at ease.
+While we do not claim that the current semi-quantitative automatic approach outperforms manual expert judgment, we believe it represents a necessary and bold step toward standardizing the classification process and generating reproducible insights.
+As regulatory data infrastructures evolve, combining quantitative tools with domain expertise may offer a promising path forward.